Still relying solely on IP firewalling? It’s time to change that.

 - Define the rule filter using all HTTP request characteristics, such as URI, method, headers, cookies and body fields.
 Customers on a Bot Management plan get access to the bot score dynamic field too.
 You can also use two characteristics of the HTTP response to trigger rate limiting: status code and response headers.

-- Choose to count requests based on: IP, country, header, cookie, AS Number (ASN), value of a query parameter, or value of a JSON body field.
+- Choose to count requests based on: IP, country, header, cookie, AS Number (ASN), value of a query parameter, or bots fingerprint (JA3).
 You can use any of these fields individually or by combining them, so that requests are bucketed when these values are the same.
 It can also set the threshold as the maximum complexity your origin can handle, rather than the maximum number of requests you want to allow.

 - Use it on all your traffic.
 As an Enterprise customer, Rate Limiting could be bought on a portion of your total traffic.
 With Advanced Rate Limiting, you can use the product on all of your traffic without having to worry about caps.
 Finally, Advanced Rate Limiting is available on the entire Cloudflare network, including in China.